moby/moby/docs/reference/commandline/logs.md

 the container's `STDOUT` and `STDERR`.

-Passing a negative number or a non-integer to `--tail` is invalid and the value is set to `latest` in that case.
+Passing a negative number or a non-integer to `--tail` is invalid and the value is set to `all` in that case.

 The `docker logs --timestamp` commands will add an RFC3339Nano timestamp, for example `2014-09-16T06:17:46.000000000Z`, to each